terraform-viettelidc/terraform-provider-vcloud/website/docs/r/external_network.html.markdown

 configuration.
 [More information.][docs-import]

 An existing external network can be [imported][docs-import] into this resource via supplying the path for an external network.
-Since the external network is at the top of the vCD hierarchy, the path corresponds to the external network name.
+Since the external network is at the top of the vCloud hierarchy, the path corresponds to the external network name.
 For example, using this structure, representing an existing external network that was **not** created using Terraform:

 ```hcl